15 mins, 2019, documentary

 But despite her gregarious personality and infectious laugh, she is stuck straddling two different worlds.
 At the end, Georgina travels to her foster community in northern Maine.
 Determined to reclaim some fragment of her lost childhood she makes an incredible discovery, but will it help heal decades old wounds?

-Dear Georgina is a follow-up to the Emmy® nominated Dawnland (2018), in which Georgina told a portion of her harrowing story of surviving foster care.
+Dear Georgina is a follow-up to the Emmy® award-winning Dawnland (2018), in which Georgina told a portion of her harrowing story of surviving foster care.
 Georgina is just one of many thousands of Indigenous children with similar stories.

 Filmmakers: Adam Mazo and Ben Pender-Cudlip